 “An upholder of tradition who jolts new light into vintage practices, Quattlebaum’s a talented player…”

 Quattlebaum, Southern Gent and Banjo Slinger, brings more to the table than just music.
 With his infectious smile and weird antics, he brings people together; encouraging camaraderie and building community.
-The singer-songwriter, currently based in Portland, Oregon, tours the country picking and strumming indie-folk songs that are spacious and emotive, and have an implicit groove.
+The singer-songwriter, currently based in Bend, Oregon, tours the country picking and strumming indie-folk songs that are spacious and emotive, and have an implicit groove.
 When he plays, you can hear the reverberations of the rustic mountains clashing with the breezy ocean.
 Like a willowy heron, Quattlebaum struts around on stage as the music moves through him, evoking a range of emotions from laughter to longing.
 He shares tender moments, where one can almost hear his banjo breathing, then erupts into raucous peaks of unbridled energy—his captivating solo performances take his audiences on a ride.

 Quattlebaum’s playing style is rooted in traditional southern bluegrass, but his stage presence and improvisational nature have morphed his sound into something all his own.
 He’s developed his show to be a more complete live experience, switching instruments around on stage from banjo to cello banjo to guitar, and incorporating comedy and funny stories in between songs.